manuelpinar/Reinforcement-Learning/Report.md

 In DQN algorithm  we use non linear aproximators to calculate the value action based directly on observation from the environment.
 We represented it as a DEEP NEURAL NETWORK instead of a table.
+The Neural Network learns the value of each action at each state.
+The input of the neural network has dimension of 37 because the environment's state has 37 dimension and the output of the network is an array of 4 values because there are 4 possible actions for the agent.

 This could be unstable, to solve this we can use:

 - EXPERIENCE REPLAY

 - FIXED Q-TARGET

+This implementation could be improve using:

+- Dueling networks

+- Double DQN

+- Prioritized experience replay

 Our neural network in model.py: